rmsk2/moreorless/readme.md

 Midterm goals

+- Add some kind of word wrap when you reach the end of the line while typing
 - use a beep to signal to the user that a command excecution is not possible

 After that possibly